dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 2) Significance
 * Novel way of calculating Population AF without needing  databases like genomAD, and more accurate too.
 * Variants will be richly annotated with AF and functional impact making it perfect for studying functional impact of the SVs.
-* Workflow is benchmarked on cattle data and achiving accurcy of ~ 90%.
+* Workflow is benchmarked on cattle data and achieving accuracy of ~ 90%.
 * Workflow is implemented using snakemake to make it simpler to run it afterward with your data and tweak it as you want.

 # 3) Terminology
 * haplotype-resolved assembly:
-* Structrual Variant: genome variation of more than 50bp, it can be insertion, deletion, inversion, duplication, or translocation.
+* Structural Variant: genome variation of more than 50bp, it can be insertion, deletion, inversion, duplication, or translocation.
 * Phased variant
 * Population Allele frequency
 * Snakemake